 Programs in this kind of structure also have special uses.
-For instance, genetic programming techniques can evolve new computer programs by exchanging branches between existing tree-structured programs.
+For instance, genetic programming techniques can evolve new computer programs by exchanging branches between existing programs structured as trees.

 A binary tree is a tree topology in which every node has a maximum of two children.
 The child nodes are labeled as "left child" or "right child."
 This type of data structure is often used for sorting and searching large amounts of data.
 In the binary tree shown below, each parent's left child has a value less than the right child.

-A B-Tree is a variation of a binary tree that was invented by Rudolf Bayer and Ed McCreight at Boeing Labs in 1971.
-Its nodes have a number of children that fall within a predefined minimum and maximum, usually between 2 and 7.
-A simple B-Tree graph might look like the image below.
+A B-tree is a variation of a binary tree that was invented by Rudolf Bayer and Ed McCreight at Boeing Labs in 1971.
+Its nodes have children that fall within a predefined minimum and maximum, usually between 2 and 7.
+A simple B-tree graph might look like the image below.

-B-Trees are self-balancing, meaning that the height of the branches is managed so that they do not get arbitrarily large, and each node contains partitioning "key" values that indicate the values of the children.
+B-trees are "self-balancing," meaning the height of the branches is managed so that they do not get arbitrarily large.
+Each node contains partitioning "key values" that indicate the values of the children.
 Their design is optimized for handling very large data files, and for writing data to memory or disk.
-They are used extensively in database systems like MySQL, PostgreSQL, and Redis, and filesystems such as NTFS, HFS+, and Ext4.
+They are used extensively in database systems like MySQL, PostgreSQL, and Redis, and filesystems such as NTFS, HFS+, and ext4.